Rasmussen University: Academics

-Rasmussen University is accredited by the Higher Learning Commission (HLC), the regional accreditor serving Minnesota.
+Rasmussen University is accredited by the Higher Learning Commission (HLC).

 Student outcomes

 According to a 2012 US Senate HELP investigation on for-profit colleges led by Tom Harkin, 63.2 percent of Rasmussen students withdrew, many after only five months of study.

 The College Scorecard, reports that Rasmussen University has graduation rates ranging from 21 to 31 percent, typical salary after attending of $32,600 and a student loan repayment rate of 35 percent.